zarutian/documentation/main/getting-started/deploying.md

 for the application's use, or seed the on-chain contract with initial orders or configuration.

-The api/deploy.js scripts from teh example contracts can show some of the range of these custom setup actions:
+The api/deploy.js scripts from the example contracts can show some of the range of these custom setup actions:
 * [dapp-encouragement](https://github.com/Agoric/dapp-encouragement/blob/master/api/deploy.js)
 * [dapp-simple-exchange](https://github.com/Agoric/dapp-simple-exchange/blob/master/api/deploy.js)